mallah-elmehdi/libft/README.md

 ### Description

-This project the very first project as a student at 42.
+This project is the very first project as a student at 42.
 The project require to recode a few functions of the C standard library as well as some other utility functions that they will be used during the whole cursus.

 The **libft** projet is divided into 2 parts: